samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/standalone-android.md

 !!!note "Session Replay Instrumentation"
     Session Replay isn't enabled by default, and requires setup beyond the standard Amplitude instrumentation.

 This article covers the installation of Session Replay for Android using the standalone SDK.
 If you use a provider other than Amplitude for in-product analytics, choose this option.
-If your site is already instrumented with Amplitude Android SDK, use the [Session Replay Android SDK Plugin](/session-replay/sdks/plugin-android).
+If your app is already instrumented with Amplitude Android SDK, use the [Session Replay Android SDK Plugin](/session-replay/sdks/plugin-android).

 --8<-- "includes/session-replay/performance-android.md"